 Of course, the agony and excitement of a five game series is that one win gets that team exponentially closer to the ending goal than it does in a seven game series.
 Rochester will be right back in the thick of things if they win tonight, and any little whiff of potential to come back in this series will keep their fires burning hot.
 By no means does the Crunch have an easy job ahead of them.

 What you may have missed

-- From the other side of things, Let’s Go Amerks has their own game one recap and series preview.
+- From the other side of things, Let’s Go Amerks has their own game one recap, game two recap, and series preview.

 How to follow the Crunch tonight

 - The pre-game radio broadcast with Lukas Favale will start at 6:45 EST on ESPN Syracuse.
 You can listen to the game in its entirety for free.

 - AHL Live has special playoff pricing deals for every game of the AHL playoffs, as well as team-specific packages.
 There’s also a pay-per-view option.

 - Be sure to follow the team on Twitter and Instagram for updates if you’re away from other options.